RIM now faces legal challenge on "BBM" trademark

 Earlier this month RIM dumped the "BBX" name for its new operating system after being served with an injunction in a trademark fight with U.S.-based Basis International.
 RIM has renamed the platform as BlackBerry 10.

-Industry Canada denied RIM's 2009 request to register the BBM trademark, saying the name was already in use, but has granted RIM until January 5 to respond.
+Industry Canada denied RIM's 2009 request to register the BBM trademark, saying the name was already in use.

+In July last year MacLeod said his company contacted RIM, which had just launched a large-scale BBM advertising campaign.
+In response to BBM Canada's cease-and-desist letter RIM said there couldn't possibly be any confusion between the two names - a similar tactic was later used in the BBX spat.

 BBM Canada launched its legal action late last year.